 Continue reading “My Favorite Workout, My Cold Fingers”

-I don’t have many recipes I can claim as my own – I am more recipe follower than recipe creator – but this might be the closest.
+I don’t have many recipes I can claim as my own (I am more recipe follower than recipe creator) but this might be the closest to my own.
 I discovered the source a few years ago when I was searching online for a good vegan chili recipe.
 I’ve never fully been a vegan, but for years I preferred eating vegan protein at home as it just seemed healthier and also I hate touching raw meat.

 Continue reading “Very Excellent Vegan (If You Want) Chili”